 The Flipped Classroom can be implemented in many ways, but the core principle involves the delivery of direct instruction to be taken outside of the classroom. whilst the practice and application takes place within the classroom.
 The originators state that Flipped Classroom overlaps with blended learning and m-learning and state that the method focuses on how best to use the in-class time with learners .

 Is there a Difference between Blended Learning and Flipped Classroom?

 There is a clear difference between both designs.
 Flipped classrooms do not necessarily have to use technology to deliver the instruction outside of the class.
 The originators use the direct delivery of content as a method outside of the class as a way for the learners to get the knowledge before coming to class.
 Only then is the knowledge activated through active participation in exercises, etc. Blended Learning always involves technology at some instance.
 The material delivered online is not replaced by face to face materials and vice versa; both modes work together to create one learning environment that is complementary to the content’s delivery strategy.

-The Melbourne CSHE provides teaching support and resources for staff.
-Additionally the following are resources that are available to support your own development and delivery needs
+The following are resources that are available to support your own development and delivery needs.

 - 100+ activities for Motivating and Retaining Learners Online by Bonk, C. and Khoo, E. - http://tec-variety.com/TEC-Variety_eBook_5-4.pdf

 - Tips for Designing a successful blended Learning or Flipped Learning Strategy https://elearningindustry.com/blended-learning-vs-flipped-learning-can-tell-difference